This House of Commons briefing paper provides an overview of the current regulation of political advertising in the UK.Jump to full report >>

 The Communications Act 2003 prohibits “political advertisements” from being broadcast on television or radio; instead parties are given airtime via party political broadcasts which are not classified as advertising.
 This legislation is enforced by Ofcom.

-The ASA’s remit does not extend to non-broadcast advertisements (posters, newspapers etc.) whose principal purpose is to influence voters in a local, regional, national or international elections or referendums.
-Such ads are exempt from the CAP Code.
+In respect of non-broadcast advertisements (such as ads in leaflets, in newspapers or on social networking sites), the ASA’s remit does not extend to adverts whose principal purpose is to influence voters in a local, regional, national or international elections or referendums.
+Such political ads are exempt from the CAP Code.
 Instead, complaints about political advertising should be made directly to the party responsible for that advertising.

-This House of Commons briefing paper provides an overview of the functions and remit of the ASA and the current advertising regulatory system.
-It then considers in detail the rationale for this exemption for political advertising.
+This House of Commons briefing paper provides an overview of the current regulation of political advertising in the UK.
+In the process, it also considers in detail the rationale for the ASA’s exemption for political advertising.